 - 1. Choose Protect > Secure Document > Security Properties, or choose File > Properties. - 2.
-In the Security tab of the Document Properties dialog box, choose Document Security > Password Protection, and then click Change Settings... - 3.
+In the Security tab for the document properties, choose Document Security > Password Protection, and then click Change Settings... - 3.
 Do the settings as "Add a password security" and then click OK.